 Is The Meat Industry Growing?

 Sadly, it is.
-While many people are coming to understand just how damaging this industry is, the amount of meat eaten continues to rise.
+While many people are coming to understand just how damaging this industry is, the amount of meat eaten continues to rise and the industry grows and become more intensive.

 In fact, the poultry industry is one of the fastest growing industries in the US, as people switch from beef to chicken over health concerns (red meat is ‘probably carcinogenic’ to humans) and the undeniable environmental impact of red meat.
-Yet, despite this, the United States remains the largest producer of cows in the world.
+Yet, despite this, the United States remains the largest producer of cows in the world, and most of those are factory farmed, too.

 Why The Meat Industry Is Bad